 Giovanni Battista Morgagni (1682-1771) was an Italian anatomist and professor of practical medicine at University of Padua.
 His reputation as an accurate anatomist was established early.
 He published his first book on anatomy when he was only 19 years old.
 His seminal work, De sedibus et causis morborum per anatomen indagatis (Seats and Causes of Disease Investigated by Means of Anatomy), was published in Venice in 1761, when he was almost 80 years old.
 The work included his lifelong experience and discoveries, and earned him the title “father of anatomical pathology.”

 The HSLS Staff News section includes recent HSLS presentations, publications, staff changes, staff promotions, degrees earned, etc.

-HSLS offers classes on database searching, software applications such as Adobe Photoshop, bibliographic management, molecular biology and genetics, and library orientations.
+HSLS offers classes on database searching, software applications such as Prezi, bibliographic management, molecular biology and genetics, and library orientations.
 For more information, visit the online course descriptions.